Citizens leading a soil sample collection effort across Scotland

 “They’ve made it again, which means the globe’s still working” – Ted Hughes

-Founder at Huntly & District Swift Group
+Founder of Huntly Swift Group – NES Swifts

 Schools and community groups incorporated wildlife recording and submitting records to the local biological records centre (NESBReC) into existing outdoor learning initiatives.